PaloAltoNetworks/prisma-cloud-docs/api/descriptions/images/defender_layer_get.md

-Returns the the Twistlock Defender in as a layer that can be used in an AWS Lambda implementation.
+Returns the the Prisma Cloud Compute Defender in as a layer that can be used in an AWS Lambda implementation.

 A curl command to access this endpoint may resemble the following code snippet: